asdamwongmantap/asdamwongmantap/README.md

 ### Welcome to my profile!

-- 🔭 I’m currently working on <a href="https://www.jamtangan.com/">@machtwatch</a>
+- 👨‍ I’m currently working on <a href="https://www.jamtangan.com/">@machtwatch</a>
-- 🌱 I’m currently learning about Software Development
+- 📖 I’m currently learning about Software Development
+- 🖋 I'm also like to sharing all about software development at <a href="https://asdamgrimson.medium.com/">Medium</a>
 - 📫 How to reach me: asdamgrimson@gmail.com

 ### Tech Stack